-White Tea vs. Green Tea & Black Tea
+White Tea vs. Green Tea and Black Tea

 Many people switch from black or green tea to white tea for health or taste reasons.
 If you're used to drinking green tea or black tea, you will find that white tea can be very different in its appearance, flavor, preparation, and price.

 Whereas most green and black teas are made from mature tea leaves, white tea is made either entirely or mostly from the buds (or immature, unopened tea leaves) of the tea plant.
 The buds should look white and fuzzy.
 This appearance is often referred to as looking downy because it resembles the appearance of fine down feathers.
 These hairs on the tea buds are a natural mechanism the white tea plant uses to protect its new tea buds from insects.

 Green tea is usually vegetal and either sweet or bittersweet.
 Black tea is usually bold, dark and fruity.
 White tea is very different from both of these tea types—it has a delicate, fruity taste.

 Some white teas are very floral, while others have notes of hay or milk chocolate.
 Flavored white teas are also available.
 These are commonly blended or flavored with fruit, flowers, and herbs (such as mint).